s-macke/concepts-of-programming-languages/docs/exercises/Exercise8.md

 ## Exercise 8.1 - TCP connection

-Make a TCP connection with *simulationcorner.net* on port *54321*, read from the data stream and write the output onto the screen in an infinite loop.
+Open a TCP connection to *simulationcorner.net* on port *54321*, read from the data stream and write the output onto the screen in an infinite loop.

 ## Exercise 8.2 - Remote procedure call

-Implement in Go a net/rpc client TCP connection via rpc.Dial against the URL *simulationcorner.net:1234* .
+Implement in Go a net/rpc client TCP connection via RPC.
+Dial against the URL *simulationcorner.net:1234* .
 This interface offers two remote procedures calls.

 A function, in which you receive a rune